 Network at the speaker reception.
-One of the most rewarding experiences was attending the speaker reception the night before the conference officially started and meeting other presenters who had similar interests.
-We had the opportunity to network with some amazing women, and as a result, were able to attend their talks throughout the week.
+One of the most rewarding experiences was attending the speaker reception the night before the conference officially started and meeting other presenters with similar interests.
+We had the opportunity to network with some amazing women, and as a result, we were able to attend their talks throughout the week.

 - Enjoy the rest of the conference.
 Don’t be so stressed out by your own talk that you don’t take the time to enjoy the experience of attending Grace Hopper!
 If you practice a lot before the conference, you won’t need to stress out when you get there because you’ll already be prepared.

 - Use the speaker lounge.
 It’s a good place to relax, prepare or meet other speakers.
 Take advantage of it!

 After preparing for months, there wasn’t much left to be done and we were able to relax and mainly enjoy the conference, but there were a few things we did before and during our talk to help it to come off as polished as we wanted.